SOM-Research/uncertain-ocl/README.md

 concrete realizations of the OCL constraints, i.e., considering all potential alternative ways to define the OCL invariants.
-For instance, an invariant with an uncertain constant `[2..5]` will produce four variants of the specification, each with a different concrete value for the constant.
+For instance, an invariant with an uncertain constant `[2..5]` will produce four variants of the specification, each with a different invariant include a different concrete value for the constant.

 The tool is implemented in Java and used JFlex and CUP (included in the distribution) to parse the input.